Flint Water Crisis Fast Facts

 March 17, 2017 - The EPA announces that it has awarded $100 million to Flint for drinking water infrastructure upgrades.

-March 28, 2017 - A federal judge approves a $97 million settlement, in which the state of Michigan agrees to replace lead or galvanized steel water lines in the City of Flint.
-The state will cover the cost of replacing water lines -- the pipes that connect household plumbing to the main distribution pipe running beneath the street -- for at least 18,000 Flint households by 2020.
+March 28, 2017 - A federal judge approves a $97 million settlement, in which the state of Michigan agrees to replace lead and galvanized steel water lines in the Flint.
+The state will cover the cost of replacing water lines, the pipes that connect household plumbing to the main distribution pipe running beneath the street, for at least 18,000 Flint households by 2020.

-June 14, 2017 - The Michigan Attorney General's Office announces that several state officials have been charged with involuntary manslaughter in connection with a Legionnaires' outbreak in the Flint area between June 2014 and November 2015 that killed at least 12 people during the Flint water crisis.
+June 14, 2017 - The Michigan Attorney General's Office announces that several state officials have been charged with involuntary manslaughter in connection with a Legionnaires' outbreak between June 2014 and November 2015 that killed at least 12 people.

 October 12, 2017 - The House Oversight Committee sends a letter to Snyder requesting clarification regarding his sworn testimony that he did not learn about an outbreak of Legionnaires' Disease in Flint until 2016.
 Questions about the accuracy of the governor's statement are rooted in court testimony by one of his aides, who said he told Snyder about the outbreak in December 2015.

-April 6, 2018 - Governor Snyder announces the end of a free bottled water program in Flint, claiming the water quality has been restored.
+April 6, 2018 - Snyder announces the end of a free bottled water program in Flint, claiming the water quality has been restored.
 The program was part of a $450 million state and federal aid package.
 The state had been handing out bottled water and filters at several distribution points across the city and will stop once the current supply runs out.

+July 19, 2018 - The EPA inspector general publishes a report that strongly criticizes the local, state and federal government's delayed response to the water crisis.

+August 20, 2018 - A judge rules that there is sufficient evidence to proceed with a criminal trial for one of the officials charged with involuntary manslaughter in connection with the Legionnaires Disease outbreak.
+Nick Lyon, the state's Health and Human Services director, allegedly failed to "to alert the public about a Legionnaires' outbreak in Genesee County when he had noticed that another outbreak was foreseeable and...conducting an investigation of the Legionnaires' outbreak in a grossly negligent manner."